mjoppich/igem_munich_2018/docs/wslsetup.rst

 It will first unpack itself and then ask you to create a linux user account.

 It is recommended to choose a username and password you can easily remember.
-Remembering the password is essential here, as it will be needed for any installation to be performed on *WSL* and by *bioGUI*.
+Remembering the password is essential here, as it will be needed for any installation to be performed on *WSL*!

 .. image:: ./images/wsl/powershell_setup_user.PNG
    :scale: 30